GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-02/unnamed-chunk-5-1.png)<!-- -->

-If you wonder about the distribution, you can use what we learned so far:
+If you wonder about the distribution, you can use what we have learned so far:

 ```r
 par_org <- par()